robinsonkwame/oc-nn/README.md

+# This fork pins tensorflow, keras versions in notebooks/OC-NN/MNIST/OCNN_Reproduction.ipynb so that the example can run on modern Google co-lab

 # Keras-Tensorflow Implementation of One Class Neural Networks.

-This repository provides a Keras-Tensorflow implementation of the One Class Neural Network method presented in our paper ”Anomaly Detection using One Class Neural Networks”.
+This repository provides a Keras-Tensorflow implementation of the One Class Neural Network method presented in our paper ”Anomaly Detection using One Class Neural Networks".

 # Citations and Contact.